masoud-bahrami/HATEOAS.Net/docs/README.md

 -------
 **How to use Links**

- Every links have some specifications:
+ A link has some specifications:

  1. **HRef**.
 Its value is either a URI [RFC3986] or a URI Template [RFC6570]
  2. **HTTP Verb**.
 Its value is string, and is used to specify the HttpVerb of the link(action method).